 ‘He's gone and written a novel too!
 I suspect it will be just as good as everything else he's written, and that's not fair at all.’ - George R. R. Martin, author of Game of Thrones.

-London Falling by Paul Cornell is an exciting urban gothic mystery, where dark powers gather in the battle for London's streets.
+London Falling, by Doctor Who screenwriter Paul Cornell, is an exciting urban gothic mystery, where dark powers gather in the battle for London's streets.

 The dark is rising . . .
 Detective Inspector James Quill is about to complete the drugs bust of his career.
 Then his prize suspect Rob Toshack is murdered in custody.
 Furious, Quill pursues the investigation, co-opting intelligence analyst Lisa Ross and undercover cops Costain and Sefton.
 But nothing about Toshack’s murder is normal.